uspki/policies/certificate-policy.md

 CRLs shall be published within 4 hours of generation.
 Furthermore, each CRL shall be published no later than the time specified in the nextUpdate field of the previously issued CRL for same scope.

 ### 4.9.9 On-line revocation/status checking availability
-OCSP responses MUST conform to RFC6960 and/or RFC5019.
-OCSP responses MUST either:
+OCSP responses SHALL conform to RFC6960 and/or RFC5019.
+OCSP responses SHALL either:

 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose